ZenitH-AT/nvidia-update/README.md

-# nvidia-update (ZenitH-AT fork)
+# nvidia-update (ZenitH-AT fork) (Forked Again)

 Checks for a new version of the NVIDIA Driver, downloads and installs it.
 Windows 10+ only.

 ## Usage

-- Download the [latest release](https://github.com/ZenitH-AT/nvidia-update/releases/latest) or pull `nvidia-update.ps1` and `optional-components.cfg` (optional; allows the user to specify what optional components to include, such as PhysX)
+- Download the [latest release](https://github.com/asheingold/nvidia-update/releases/latest) or pull `nvidia-update.ps1` and `optional-components.cfg` (optional; allows the user to specify what optional components to include, such as PhysX)
 - If `optional-components.cfg` was downloaded, edit the file based on your preferences (similar to NVSlimmer; by default most components are commented out).
 - Right click `nvidia-update.ps1` and select `Run with PowerShell` (or run with optional parameters)
 - If the script finds a newer version of the NVIDIA driver, it will download and install a slimmed version of it.